hongrongyang/street-mobility-transfer/README.md

 ## Data availability

-The raw mobility data used in this study were provided by CITYDATA.ai and are subject to licensing and privacy restrictions.
+The raw mobility data used in this study were provided by CityData.AI and are subject to licensing and privacy restrictions.
 They cannot be publicly released by the authors.

-For access to the full mobility dataset, please contact CITYDATA.ai.
+For access to the full mobility dataset, please contact CityData.AI.

 ## Released graph data